-The justice sector is under pressure to use more technology.
+In an age where the internet is increasingly essential for education, job searching, banking and even ordering your morning coffee, the justice sector is under pressure to use more technology.
 But how does this affect those who don’t have regular access to a computer or the internet?
-In this episode we feature different perspectives on how technology-based solutions can reflect the diverse needs of justice system users.

 Sabreena is the Manager of External Engagement and The Action Group on Access to Justice (TAG) at The Law Society of Upper Canada.
 Last year Sabreena organized Ontario’s first Access to Justice Week which featured 150 diverse speakers and received coverage in 25 media outlets.
 Her writing is featured on various legal blogs and has also appeared on CBC Radio’s The Sunday Edition.

 Jane is a freelance producer and writer.
 Her work has screened at international film festivals, (such as Toronto International Film Festival, SXSW, San Francisco Asian American Film Festival), received nominations and awards (including Toronto Reel Asian Film Festival Best Female GTA Artist, Yorkton Short Film Festival Jury Prize), and was broadcast in Canada and USA.